I was old when the molecules of your world joined and called themselves land and sea and fish and man.

 Jack Harkness, being immortal and effectively indestructible, is headed for this at some point.
 Assuming the line about him becoming the Face of Boe wasn't just a joke, he has a good few billion years left before running Out of Continues.

 He's currently over 2000 years old, having been Buried Alive for two millennia under Roman Cardiff.

-While a youthful 909 (he says), the Doctor himself is often portrayed in this manner.
-His travels have allowed him to be there for a great deal of the history of many cultures, and after the loss of his own people, a lifetime of agonizing choices between 'horrible' and 'more horrible', and seeing the cruelty of some to others, he sometimes feels old and tired and earned the name 'the Lonely God.'
+While the Doctor technically doesn't qualify, being only 1200ish (he says), he is often portrayed in this manner.
+His travels have allowed him to be there for a great deal of the history of many cultures, and after the loss of his own people, a lifetime of agonizing choices between 'horrible' and 'more horrible', and seeing the cruelty of some to others, he feels old and tired.
 He's seen the heat death of the universe, and the first written words of all time were written to him.
 He's lived much more than characters who have lived much longer.